 On top of that, white balance needs to be correct in each and every image you capture.
-If not, correcting it afterward in post-production could be timeconsuming and troublesome.
+If not, correcting it afterwards in post-production could be time-consuming and troublesome.

 All of these things affect the color in your image before you even start.
 The color in each scene needs to be well represented, depending on the style of your image.

 Some of these colors, tones, shades can be worked on during the editing stage.
 They can be reduced, to remove their strength or enhanced to make them more prominent.

 This is where Hue, Saturation, and Luminance come into play.

 Hue is just another way to say color.
 Some systems use numbers to describe colors, others use words to differentiate between the lightness or colorfulness of these hues.